thuytien140894/GTLC/README.md

-# Simply Typed Lambda Calculus
+# Gradually Typed Lambda Calculus

 This program implemented an interpreter for the simply typed lambda calculus using the formal definitions and the OCaml implementation described in the textbook,